Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 18.6 We will design and build a website for you based on the “Specification” and including the material including without limitation, images and text provided by you.

 18.7 Before going live with your site we will provide you with all the necessary user guides, support guides and training (as agreed in the price) to ensure you are ready for this “post live” website period.
-Providing you have taken our website hosting package we will agree to support you with “bug fixes and user training queries” throughout the lifetime that the website is hosted on our Community Action Suffolk servers.
+Providing you have taken our website hosting package we will agree to support you with “bug fixes and user training queries” throughout the lifetime that the website is hosted on our IT Services at CAS Ltd servers.
 Please note this does not include changes to your website beyond the original specification or beyond the agreed design as stated in 18.2.

 18.8 A single static mock-up page of the website home page and (“inner page template”) will be designed and submitted to you for approval if you choose our bespoke package.
 These mock-up pages will then be used for the overall design of the website.
 Once you have approved the design of this page, any alteration by you to the design may result in additional charges.